ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 We are now going to make a file.
 It is important for the participants to note that what matters here is that *they can create a text file* not what tool they use to make that text file.
 We will use **nano** because it is simple, has the instructions listed on the bottom of the screen, and keeps us in the terminal window (which is convenient, that's all), *beyond these reasons there is nothing special about nano*.
 What matters is that the tool they choose is a **TEXT EDITOR** and that they can use it.
 If they want to use another terminal program (like vim or emacs) or a GUI tool (like TextWrangler, Sublime, or Notepad++) that's just fine.
 They need to know that they cannot use tools like Word or LibreOffice because they hide other content even though they look like plain text.

-> If people are using MobaXterm or some other shell that doesn't have nano installed by default then they can likely get it with one of the following commands:`$ apt-get install nano`;`$ yum install nano`
+> If people are using MobaXterm or some other shell that doesn't have nano installed by default then they can likely get it with one of the following commands:
+>
+> `$ apt-get install nano`
+>
+> or
+>
+> `$ yum install nano`
 >
 > apt-get and yum are package management tools that are likely installed already that can be used to install other software, in this case the text editor Nano.